Tanzania Up Close: Wildlife Safari and the Great Migration

 Day 12

-After breakfast, depart from Serengeti and start the journey to Karatu.
-En route, stop at Olduvai Gorge, where the museum curator will accompany us through the on-site museum and on a walk to the Leakey Camp.
-Learn about archaeologists Louis and Mary Leakey, who began their first excavations of this area in the 1930s as they searched for clues to the origin of mankind.
+Bid farewell to the Serengeti and start your journey to Karatu.
+En route, stop at Olduvai Gorge, where the museum curator will accompany you through the on-site museum and on a walk to the Leakey Camp.
+Learn about archaeologists Louis and Mary Leakey, who began their first excavations of this area in the 1930s as they searched for clues to the origin of humankind.
 The Leakey team's discovery of primitive tools and, later, fossilized hominid remains (Australopithecus boisei and Homo habilis) at this site helped lay the foundation for present-day theories on human evolution.
 After lunch, continue to Karatu.
 Upon arrival to the lodge, embark on a short exploratory walk around the lodge's farm/coffee plantation.

 Breakfast-Lunch-Dinner included